icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 ### ICRC-77 Event Replay

-Notification Replay for recovery of missed messages was specifically removed from this ICRC standard to reduce the size and will submitted under ICRC-77 in the future.
+Notification Replay for recovery of missed notifications was specifically removed from this ICRC standard to reduce the size and will submitted under ICRC-77 in the future.

 ### ICRC-83 Block Schema